weaviate/weaviate-io/developers/weaviate/concepts/storage.md

 ### Shard Components Optimizations

-As a rule of thumb: For structured/object data, Weaviate's storage mechanisms accept and embrace segmentation as segments are cheap to merge and even unmerged segments can be navigated efficiently thanks to Bloom filters.
-In turn, the ingestion speed is high and does not degrade over time.
-For the vector index, Weaviate aims to keep the index as large as possible within a shard, as HNSW indices cannot efficiently be merged and querying a single large index is more efficient that sequentially querying many small indices.
+Weaviate's storage mechanisms use segmentation for structured/object data.
+Segments are cheap to merge and even unmerged segments can be navigated efficiently thanks to Bloom filters.
+In turn, ingestion speed is high and does not degrade over time.

+Weaviate keeps the vector index as large as possible within a shard.
+HNSW indices cannot be merged efficiently.
+Querying a single large index is more efficient than sequentially querying many small indexes.

+To use multiple CPUs efficiently, enable sharding when you import data.
+For the fastest imports, enable sharding even on a single node.

 ## Persistence and Crash Recovery